We have 25 guests and no members online

-The Branch promotes genealogy by having displays at events such as Scottish Sunday at Whepstead House, Heritage Week, Seniors Week, the Seniors Expo, the Queensland Highland Gathering, the Celtic day at Ormiston House, and any ethnic fairs or Cultural events held in our area.
+The Branch promotes genealogy by having displays at events such a Scottish Sunday at Whepstead House, Heritage Week, Seniors Week, the Seniors Expo, the Queensland Highland Gathering, the Celtic day at Ormiston House, and any ethnic fairs or cultural events held in our area.
 Our genealogy tutors work in conjunction with U3A and also lecture at hospitals, schools and retirement villages.

 Postal Address: Redland Genealogical Society, PO Box 605, Cleveland Qld 4163